looker-open-source/embed-sdk/README.md

 2. The Embed SDK calls the backend service and provides a query string containing the desired embedding.

-3. The backend service takes the information from the Embed SDK _along with any information about the currently authenticated user_ and genereates the signed URL.
+3. The backend service takes the information from the Embed SDK _along with any information about the currently authenticated user_ and generates the signed URL.
 For example, this Python code represents a partial example of a backend that generates the signed URL by calling the Looker API:

 ```python
 # receives a request path that includes /looker_auth